Checkmarx/kics/docs/getting-started.md

--p, --path string           path to file or directory to scan -d, --payload-path string   file path to store source internal representation in JSON format -q, --queries-path string   path to directory with queries (default "./assets/queries") -t, --type                  type of queries to use in the scan -v, --verbose               verbose scan
+-p, --path string           path to file or directory to scan -d, --payload-path string   file path to store source internal representation in JSON format -q, --queries-path string   path to directory with queries (default "./assets/queries")
+    --sarif string          file path to store result in sarif format -t, --type                  type of queries to use in the scan -v, --verbose               verbose scan
 ```